Kong/kong/UPDATE.md

 It is important that you be running Kong `0.4.2` and have the latest release of Python 2.7 on your system when executing those steps.

-The database schema slightly changed to introduce "plugins migrations".
+Several changes were introduced in this version: many plugins were renamed and the database schema slightly changed to introduce "plugins migrations".
 Now, each plugin can have its own migration if it needs to store data in your cluster.
 This is not a regular migration since the schema of the table handling the migrations itself changed.

+##### 1. Migration script

 [This Python script](/scripts/migration.py) will take care of migrating your database schema should you execute the following instructions:

 ```shell
 # First, make sure you are already running Kong 0.4.2